 My office can contact U.S. Customs and Immigration Services (USCIS) officials on your behalf to obtain the status of a pending application or to obtain information that you need.
-However, I will need your written permission to help with most USCIS matters, begin by printing and filling out a privacy authorization form and then fax or mail it to one of my offices listed below.
+However, I will need your written permission to help with most USCIS matters, begin by printing and filling out a USCIS - Privacy Release Authorization Form and then fax or mail it to one of my offices listed below.

 Please understand that neither I nor my staff can dispense legal advice on how to handle a USCIS case.
 You may want to contact an attorney that specializes in immigration related issues or immigration law if you need more specific assistance or legal advice of any kind.